bluenote-1577/sylph-utils/README.md

 Hint: in python, you can read outputs with `pd.read_csv('output.sylphmpa',sep='\t', comment='#')`.

 #### CHANGELOG

+_2024-07-25 - version 0.2_

+* Added IMG/VR 4.1 taxonomy and fungi refseq taxonomy.
+* Added coverage information into the `.sylphmpa` files
+* Added capabilities to do viral-host annotation if the IMG/VR 4.1 metadata is used.

 _2024-03-19 - version 0.1_
 * Changed the format slightly.
 Removed the # in front of the header.